 The title insurance protects the owner from claims or rights that another party may have for unsettled claims from the previous property owners, prior the actual purchase.

-The cost of the title insurance will depend on the amount of the loan, the down payment and credit score of the buyer.
+The cost of the title insurance will depend on the amount of the loan, the down payment, and the credit score of the buyer.
 Remember the title policy never expires, and protects the buyer until he holds ownership of that property.

-Are you or your clients looking to buy or sell property?
+Are you or your clients looking to buy or sell a property?
 Choose to work with an attorney owned and operated title company that can offer the best arrangements, maximum protection, and reasonable rates.
-Elite Ocean View Title Agency offers high quality title company services and count with years of experience.
+Elite Ocean View Title Agency offers high-quality title company services and counts on years of experience.
 Call us today.